Suzaki Paradise: Red Light: Synopsis

 A jobless young couple, Yoshiji and Tsutae, wind up at the outskirts of the Suzaki red-light district in Tokyo where she once worked as a prostitute.
 Tsutae talks her way into a waitress job at the small bar of Osami, where they rent a room.
 Osami, mother of two children, manages the shop alone after she was abandoned by her husband.
 Yoshiji starts working as an errand boy in a nearby soba shop, jealous of Tsutae whose direct manners attract the male customers.
 Fed up with Yoshiji's jealousy and self-pity, and their monetary struggles, she accepts the offer of Mr. Ochiai, a regular customer and owner of a radio store, to move into a flat he pays for her.
 Yoshiji's colleague Tamako, who feels sympathetic towards him, is worried about his deteriorating condition.
-When Tsutae returns to Yoshiji, who has started to get a grip on himself in the meantime, he is first reluctant.
-Together, they enter a bus, not knowing what their destination will be.
+Upon Tsutae's return to Yoshiji, who had begun to regain his composure in the interim, he initially hesitates.
+Eventually, they board a bus together, their destination unknown, symbolizing a journey into uncertainty.